mtmr0x/bud/README.md

 - Embraces **signals** for composable, explicit reactivity.
 - No Shadow DOM.
 No Virtual DOM.
 Just DOM.

-> _Bud is to reactivity what Clojure is to state: explicit, simple, and powerful._
+> _Bud is to reactivity what Clojure is to state: explicit, simple, and powerful (although still working on this last one 😅)._

 ---